-This Procedure to rely on the utility installations exemption in planning schemes - Electricity distributors does not apply to native vegetation removal that is exempt from a planning permit due to another relevant exemption (e.g. Fire protection exemption) in local planning schemes.
-However, the principles of avoid and minimise must be applied for all native vegetation removal.
+This Procedure to rely on the utility installations exemption in planning schemes - Water service providers does not apply to native vegetation removal that is exempt from a planning permit due to another relevant exemption in local planning schemes.

+The use of another exemption must be in accordance with its description and the principles of avoid and minimise must be applied for all native vegetation removal.